 The Town of Waukesha Board and its residents made their stance of opposition very clear on the West Waukesha Bypass at the Dec.
 5 Town Board meeting.

-The board voted 4-1 on four resolutions against the building of a four-lane bypass, a proposed a more than $50 million project that plans to connect Highway 59 and Interstate 94 on Waukesha's west side.
+The board voted 4-1 on four resolutions against the building of a four-lane bypass, a $50 million project that plans to connect Highway 59 and Interstate 94 on Waukesha's west side.

 The project was first introduced in the 1950s.